Here at Trainer Academy, we love providing insight and resources on the most tried and trusted certifications out there.

 Certification in yoga is administered by organizations such as Yoga Alliance, a global leader in yoga.

-In order to gain your yoga credentials, any provider offering an RYT (registered yoga teacher), YTT (yoga teacher training), or an equivalent course is a legit way to certify as an instructor.
+To gain your yoga credentials, any provider offering an RYT (registered yoga teacher), YTT (yoga teacher training), or an equivalent course is a legit way to certify as an instructor.

 Unlike most of the certifications in this article, yoga is not beholden to accredited certification standards.